 We offer online individual therapy to help women in their late 20s to early 30s get out of unfulfilling relationship patterns so that they can experience a true

 self love that opens space for a healthy relationship/partner.

 We also offer couples therapy by helping couples reconnect to find their path of communication and getting out of the entanglement of infidelity.

 Because we really enjoy and cherish the work we do, it is important that we make sure my client and we are a good fit.
 We want to make sure our services are the best for your needs.
 This is why we offer a free 15-minute consultation.

 What to expect in the consultation:

 After booking, you will be given a video link for the time and day of our appointment.

-This is a time for us to get to know each other and an opportunity for me to better understand your needs.
-I will tell you more about what it is like to have therapy sessions with me.
+This is a time for us to get to know each other and an opportunity for us to better understand your needs.
+We will tell you more about what it is like to have therapy sessions with us.
 This is also a good time to ask me more questions that may not have been answered on the website.

 See you soon, Queen!